MSaadiSalem/Random-Secret-Message/README.md

     3. Generate a random message.
     4. Create a "secret-msg".
     5. Copy letters into "secret-msg" in character sequence of the random message.
+    6. Rename the letter images in alphabet directory randomly.
-    6. Check the OS platform, then open the file manager with the path that contains the message.
+    7. Check the OS platform, then open the file manager with the path that contains the message.
-    7. Ask the user to keep the message or delete it.
+    8. Ask the user to keep the message or delete it.

 **If you please, I am waiting for your opinions.**